 Minimize Bites and Scratches

 It's also common for people to be bitten when breaking up a fight between animals.
-It's difficult to restrain yourself in the moment, but remember that you should not put yourself in the middle of a dog fight.
-Cat fights can be equally vicious and should be approached with caution as well.
+It's difficult to restrain yourself at the moment, but remember that you should not put yourself in the middle of a dog fight.
+Catfights can be equally vicious and should be approached with caution as well.

 Wild animals should not be handled when sick or injured.
 The best option for wild animals is to call your local animal control or game management office for assistance.

 People often minimize injuries sustained from an animal because they are embarrassed or frustrated by getting bit while helping the animal.
 The potential for human injury is the main reason that many veterinarians do not allow owners to restrain their pets for procedures.

 At first glance, some injuries may not look like much damage has been done.
 A puncture wound (without tearing off the flesh around it) is usually a small hole that closes quickly.
 This can be deceiving, as any bacteria and damage may be trapped below the surface, which can lead to infection.

 In other instances, diseases may be spread by the bite or scratch.
 Two zoonotic diseases that we think of most often are rabies and cat-scratch disease (Bartonella).
 According to the U.S. Centers for Disease Control and Prevention (CDC), symptoms from these can take days or longer to appear.
 The CDC also notes that there are as many as 16 diseases that can be transmitted from cats to humans and 21 potential diseases that dogs can pass on.

 This potential is one of the primary arguments for ensuring your pets are up to date on all their vaccinations and receive regular vet check-ups.
 If you don't know the animal or have a medical condition that compromises your immune system, the case for receiving medical care is even greater and you should see a doctor right away.